jgato/jgato/random_docs/Debugging monitoring stack-part-II.md

 - We keep the ones currently at 2 minutes.
 The PR for SNO put the limit to 2m maximum.

-So, we disable the Monitoring Operator and we use the following:
+With the Monitoring Operator disabled (as explained below) we change the intervals:

 ```bash
 >  oc -n openshift-monitoring get servicemonitor  -o json  \